Emergency Preparedness: Are You Ready for a Disaster?

 National Preparedness Month, sponsored by the Federal Emergency Management Agency and held annually in September, is a good reminder that natural and man-made disasters can strike at any time.
 It's important to have a planned response when you're at work, on vacation or on the road.

-In 2019, 67,504 weather-related events resulted in 570 deaths and 1,746 injuries.
-Flash floods, tropical storms and heat waves resulted in the most deaths that year, according to Injury Facts.
+In 2020, 60,714 weather-related events resulted in 585 deaths and 1,708 injuries.
+Winter weather, tornadoes and floods resulted in the most deaths that year, according to Injury Facts.

-Federal agencies, like Ready.gov, the National Oceanic and Atmospheric Administration and the Centers for Disease Control and Prevention, also are valuable resources for emergency preparedness.
+Federal agencies, like Ready.gov and the National Oceanic and Atmospheric Administration also are valuable resources for emergency preparedness.
 When you face a natural or man-made emergency, try to stay informed through radio, TV or the Internet.
 In some cases, however, cable, electric and cell phone service will be disabled, making communication nearly impossible.
 The National Safety Council recommends the following general precautions that apply to many disaster situations: